10 Reasons to Visit Pittsburgh in June – Summer is Coming

 Three Rivers Arts Festival

 One of the biggest festivals in Pittsburgh every year is the Three Rivers Arts Festival.
-This massive event runs for roughly 10 days and features artists from all over southwest Pennsylvania and the country at large plus musical acts, unique art exhibits, and a whole lot more.
+This massive event features artists from all over southwest Pennsylvania and the country at large plus musical acts, unique art exhibits, and a whole lot more.

 For more on the Three Rivers Arts Festival schedule, click here.